joemcmahon/2018-gRPC-takehome/README.md

 I would note that I had at the time been evaluating the company's product to see if it was going to work for me as a Dropbox alternative.
 I decided to not "move forward" too, deleted it, and haven't looked at it since.

+Oh, and they spelled my name wrong when creating the original repo.
+My resume was `right there`.